 Your local Costco may also take regional insurance plans; contact your nearest Costco for details.

-About 10% of the Costco Optical centers were contacted said their eye doctors do not accept insurance.
+About 10% of the Costco Optical centers that were contacted said their eye doctors do not accept insurance.
 Optometrists at Costco are independent doctors not employed by Costco and may not accept insurance for eye services.
 Products like glasses and contacts, however, can be billed through insurance.
 Before booking an appointment, you may want to contact your local Costco to find out if the eye doctor at the location nearest you accepts insurance.

 Costco Optical centers also suggest contacting your vision insurance provider to make sure Costco is in-network.